Endava/BEEQ/packages/beeq/README.md

 ### Events

 You can listen for standard events such as click, mouseover, etc. as you normally would.
-Most of the Bee-Q components emit custom events, we highly recommend the use of those instead.
+Most of the BEEQ components emit custom events, we highly recommend the use of those instead.
 They work the same way as standard events but are prefixed with `bq` to prevent collisions with standard events and other libraries.

 ```html
 <bq-checkbox>Checkbox label</bq-checkbox>